localstack/docs/content/en/user-guide/aws/pca/index.md

 </disable-copy>
 {{< /command >}}

-The signed CA certificate created with the ARN `CertficiateArn`.
+The CA certificate is now created and its ARN is indicated by the `CertficiateArn` parameter.

-### Import CA Certificate
+### Import the CA Certificate

 Finally, we retrieve the signed certificate with [`GetCertificate`](https://docs.aws.amazon.com/privateca/latest/APIReference/API_GetCertificate.html) and import it using [`ImportCertificateAuthorityCertificate`](https://docs.aws.amazon.com/privateca/latest/APIReference/API_ImportCertificateAuthorityCertificate.html).